ddgarrett/psos_examples/ex04_free_private_mqtt/README.md

 Press connect and you should be able to connect to your HiveMQ broker!

-Now subscribe to the same topic as the previous example, to the topic `psos/#` with a QoS of 0.
+Subscribe to the same topic as the previous example, to the topic `psos/#` with a QoS of 0.

-Now update and run your microcontroller(s)
+Update and run your microcontroller(s)
 - save either the `esp32_psos_parms.json` or `esp8266_psos_parms.json` to the microcontroller under the name `psos_parms.json`
 - run `main.py` on the ESP32 and/or ESP8266